 - Requests for entertainment filming on campus are seldom approved due to disruption on a busy campus.
 Contact email@example.com.

 Stanford policy prohibits:

 - Filming and photography on campus for commercial purposes

 - Professional photographers or filmmakers on campus without an executed location agreement and appropriate liability insurance

-- Filming and photography on campus about subjects not directly related to Stanford University, including interviews, profiles, and documentaries
+- Filming and photography on campus about subjects not directly related to Stanford University

 - Drone and unmanned flying vehicles by campus visitors